Toxic positivity: Psychology

 Positivity is generally seen as a good and helpful attitude for most situations, because it reflects optimism and gratitude and it can help lighten moods.
-Toxic positivity arises from an unrealistic expectation of having perfectly happy lives all the time.
+Healthy positivity differs from toxic positivity, in that it acknowledges negative emotions of sadness, anger and jealousy, and pushes for growth and learning through setbacks and conflicts.
+On the other hand, toxic positivity arises from an unrealistic expectation of having perfectly happy lives all the time.
 When this does not happen, people "can feel shame or guilt" by being unable to attain the perfection desired.
 Accordingly, positivity becomes toxic when a person rejects negative feelings even when they are appropriate.
+It is believed that one must be happy in all types of situations, ignoring other emotions.
+As a result of denying these feelings, it can often lead to further unhappiness in the long run.

 People with a constant requirement for positive experiences may be inadvertently stigmatizing their own negative emotions, such as depression, or suppressing natural emotional responses, such as sadness, regret, or stress.
 Accepting negative emotions can make a person happier and healthier overall.
 Some authors, such as Kimberley Harrington, see toxic positivity as a form of personal emotional gaslighting.
 Harrington believes that it is fine to be "sad when you're sad and angry when you're angry" and to fully feel one's "rainbow of feelings".

 Uncontrollable and controllable situations are important determinants of positivity.
 If the situation is controllable, artificially positive thinking can thwart a person's ability to fix the negative situation.
 Another determinant is the person's attitude toward happiness which may prevent an optimal response to the inevitable negative experiences that life brings.
 Positivity becomes toxic with the inability to examine and fix past mistakes.
 To gloss over inevitable mistakes with exaggerated confidence is unhelpful because it prevents learning from mistakes.

-Social media such as LinkedIn, Instagram, or Facebook may exacerbate the problem as it often emphasizes positive experiences and discourages coping with the inevitable downsides.
+Toxic positivity can sustain an unhappy marriage, but research shows that unhappily married couples are 3–25 times more at risk for developing clinical depression.

-Critics of Positive psychology have suggested that too much importance is placed on "upbeat thinking, while shunting challenging and difficult experiences to the side".
+Critics of positive psychology have suggested that too much importance is placed on "upbeat thinking, while shunting challenging and difficult experiences to the side".
 Finally, by not allowing negative emotions, toxic positivity may result in physical consequences, such as cardiovascular and respiratory disease.

 The concept of "tragic optimism", a phrase coined by the existential-humanistic psychologist and Holocaust survivor Viktor Frankl, has been suggested as an antidote.